 Skin or soft tissue infection

 If K. pneumoniae enters through a break in your skin, it can infect your skin or soft tissue.
-Usually, this happens with wounds caused by injury or surgery.
+Usually, this happens with wounds caused by surgery or injury.

 K. pneumoniae wound infections include:

-Depending on the type of infection, you might experience:
+Depending on your type of infection, you might experience:

-In rare cases, K. pneumoniae can cause bacterial meningitis, or inflammation of the membranes that cover the brain and spinal cord.
-It happens when bacteria infect the fluid around the brain and spinal cord.
+In rare cases, K. pneumoniae can cause bacterial meningitis, or inflammation of the membranes that cover your brain and spinal cord.
+This happens when bacteria infect the fluid around your brain and spinal cord.

 Generally, meningitis causes a sudden onset of: